Code-Institute-Submissions/urmv2/README.md

 theme throughout the pages.

 ## Features

+* Responsive across all devices.

+* Interactive elements:
+    * The main interactive element found on this site is the modal at the bottom of the blog pages.
+This gives the user the ability to conduct their own research towards any information they find interesting within the content.
+This ability is abetted by the use of academically-standardised Harvard referencing, which is likely to be a format that the reader understands and provides them all the information to find sources that are physical materials, such as books.
+            * To complement this ease of user-research further, any sources that are available online have been directly linked to and accessible by the user.
+    * The navigation bar is also interactive by the provision of a collapsible button that allows the user to easily find their way to any page on the site.
+While still adhering to the visual appeal of the site when viewed on smaller devices.

 Features that will be included are a landing page, two blog pages - including real content written by the author, and a